ywu1011/ywu1011.github.io/README.md

 In this analysis, we employed various machine learning models to predict credit risk based on the German Credit Risk dataset.

-`Random Forest` emerges as the best-performing model based on the current results, with the highest AUC and balanced metrics for both classes.
-However, `XGBoost` has the potential to surpass Random Forest with optimized hyperparameters, especially for imbalanced datasets. `Ridge Regression`, while underperforming in this context, remains a viable baseline model due to its simplicity and interpretability.
+`Random Forest` emerges as the best-performing model based on the current results, with the highest AUC and balanced metrics for both classes. `XGBoost` achieved similar accuracy to Random Forest Model. `Ridge Regression`, while underperforming in this context, remains a viable baseline model due to its simplicity and interpretability.
+While Random Forest and XGBoost perform better, additional techniques like SMOTE (Synthetic Minority Oversampling Technique) could further improve results.
 Future work should focus on addressing class imbalance and exploring advanced boosting techniques to improve minority class performance further.

 ## References

 [^1]: Pandey, T. N., Jagadev, A. K., Mohapatra, S. K., & Dehuri, S. (2017, August).
 Credit risk analysis using machine learning classifiers.
 In 2017 International Conference on Energy, Communication, Data Analytics and Soft Computing (ICECDS) (pp. 1850-1854).
 IEEE.

 [^2]: Shi, S., Tse, R., Luo, W., D’Addona, S., & Pau, G. (2022).
 Machine learning-driven credit risk: a systemic review.
 Neural Computing and Applications, 34(17), 14327-14339.

 [^3]: Ghatasheh, N. (2014).
 Business analytics using random forest trees for credit risk prediction: a comparison study.
 International Journal of Advanced Science and Technology, 72(2014), 19-30.